 And if you want even more good news, here go yet another three:

-- Once you have started the Master’s programme, you may apply for other scholarships.
-Some of our industry partners (e.g. Playtech, Skype, LHV) offer scholarships to enrolled students based on their academic performance.
-Other scholarships include government study allowances and RAEFOND scholarships for international students
+- Once you have started the Master’s program, you may apply for other scholarships.
+Some of our industry partners (e.g. Cybernetica and Playtech) offer scholarships to enrolled students based on their academic performance.
+Other scholarships include government study allowances and scholarships granted by University of Tartu’s foundation.

 If you wish to learn more about scholarships and other opportunities to study IT in Estonia, see StudyITin.ee.